 One would think that if a teacher assigns it, students will know that “OMG… JK…

 c u l8r” would not be appropriate.
 But if they have only used their computer for chatting, they may not realize that yes, all 26 letters of the alphabet are indeed on the keyboard.
 Integrating technology into schoolwork actually provides a nice opportunity to teach our students the difference between informal (chatting, texting) and academic writing.
 In fact, I think that students today are writing MORE than teens of my generation did.
-Instead of trading gossip verbally on the phone, my students are writing their gossip on a tiny screen on a cell phone.
+Instead of trading gossip out loud on the phone, my students are tapping their gossip on a tiny screen on a cell phone.
 It is up to us to make sure they understand the difference between chatting with their friends and posting an academic piece.

 Myth #4: Students will know that their comments on a blog are seen not only by their peers, but also by their teacher (and possibly parents).